AdnanHodzic/auto-cpufreq/README.md

     - View live stats of CPU optimizations made by daemon

 * [force=TEXT](https://github.com/AdnanHodzic/auto-cpufreq/#overriding-governor)
-    - Force use of either the powersave or performance governor.
-Setting to 'reset' goes back to normal mode
+    - Force use of either the "powersave" or "performance" governor.
+Setting to "reset" goes back to normal mode

 * config=TEXT
     - Use config file at defined path